Studies on the environmental impacts of waste-to-energy plants

-As a result of the changes of the legislation, there has been a 98% reduction in waste incineration emissions if we consider the total annual atmospheric emissions of dioxins as the sum of all waste incineration in Italy between 1990 and 2013 (Source: Sinanet-Ispra-SNAP databanks).
+As a result of the changes to regulations and technologies, there has been a 99% decrease in emissions from waste incineration in Italy between 1990 and 2016, if we consider the total annual atmospheric emissions of dioxins as the sum of all waste incineration throughout Italy for the whole tertiary sector (Source: Sinanet-Ispra-SNAP databank).

-Placing this analysis in the context of the various production segments, since 2001 waste incineration has been the least representative source in terms of emissions of dioxins and furans, contrary to the iron industry, the steel industry and the entire residential segment (e.g. domestic heating).
+Placing this analysis in the context of the various production segments, since 2001 waste incineration has been the least representative source in terms of dioxins and furans emissions, contrary to the iron industry, the steel industry and the entire residential segment (e.g. domestic heating).

-The trend in terms of total annual PM10 emissions shows a significant decrease of around 55% in waste incineration emissions (between 1990 and 2011), also due to the evolution of legislation.
+The trend in terms of total annual PM10 emissions shows a significant decrease of around 80% in waste incineration emissions (between 1990 and 2016), also due to regulatory and technical changes.
 The PM10 emissions by Italy’s incinerators are around three magnitudes lower than those of the residential segment.
-The main sources of PM10 at national level are the residential segment, vehicular traffic, combustion processes with contact (e.g. foundries) and animal rearing.
+The main sources of PM10 at national level are the residential segment, vehicular traffic, combustion processes with contact (e.g. foundries) and agriculture.

 Environmental supervision and air quality monitoring projects

-According to the Authorizations regarding the waste-to-energy plants in Ferrara, Modena, Forlì and Rimini, the Hera Group must carry out studies on the potential impact that its plants have on the surrounding environment.
+According to the Authorizations regarding the waste-to-energy plants in Ferrara, Modena, Forlì, Rimini, Padua and Isernia, the Hera Group must carry out studies on the potential impact that its plants have on the surrounding environment.

-In 2008, in accordance with the provisions of the Integrated Environmental Authorization of the Rimini incinerator, the air quality was monitored by ARPAE (pre-operational monitoring).
-This study was designed to determine the quality of the air in the areas around the incinerator, potentially affected by the plant’s emissions.
-In 2013, with the new line 4 fully functional, the monitoring process was repeated in the same way in order to assess any differences or impacts on air quality that could be attributed to the new plant (post-construction monitoring).
-The monitoring results have been prepared by the regional agency for prevention and environment of Rimini in 2014 and have been made available in 2015.
+In 2008, in accordance with the provisions of the Integrated Environmental Authorisation of the Rimini incinerator, the level of air quality was monitored by ARPAE (pre-construction monitoring).
+This study was designed to determine the air quality in the areas around the incinerator, potentially affected by the plant’s emissions.
+In 2013, with the new line 4 fully operational, the monitoring process was repeated in the same way in order to assess any differences or impacts on air quality that could be attributed to the new plant (post-construction monitoring).
+The monitoring results have been prepared by the Regional Agency for the Protection of the Environment (ARPA) of Rimini in 2014 and made available in 2015.
 The study shows that there is no significant impact on air quality, post-construction vs. pre-construction.

-In the industrial area in which the Forlì plant is located, Hera has installed an air quality monitoring station, run by ARPAE Forlì.
+In the industrial area in which the Forlì plant is located, Hera has installed a station for monitoring air quality that is run by ARPAE Forlì.
 This station has been operational since 2009, and provides a continuous stream of data that are validated by ARPAE and published on their website.
 Periodical campaigns are also carried out at the station to search for micropollutants and metals in the particulate matter.
 The results show that there is no substantial difference between a public area and the area around the plant, indicating the presence of a uniform environment, influenced significantly by the town rather than the presence/contribution of the plant.
-These results were confirmed in 2017, when ARPAE Forlì made available the data of the air and soil quality monitoring of the previous year.
+These results were confirmed in 2017, when ARPAE Forlì made available the previous year’s air and soil quality monitoring data.

 Transparency of waste-to-energy plant emissions

-Since 2008, the Group’s website has provided the previous day’s average emission values and “half-hourly averages” of the Group’s waste-to-energy plants (every half hour the online data are updated with the average value recorded over the past 30 minutes).
-The data are automatically sent by the detection systems, operational on a 24/7 basis in all the Group’s plants, located in the provinces of Bologna, Ferrara, Forlì-Cesena, Modena, Ravenna, Rimini and Isernia.
+Since 2008, the Group’s website has provided the previous day’s average emission values and “half-hourly averages” of the Group’s waste-to-energy plants (every half hour the online data are updated with the average value of the past 30 minutes).
+The data are automatically transmitted by the detection systems, operational 24/7 in all the Group’s plants, located in the provinces of Bologna, Ferrara, Forlì-Cesena, Modena, Ravenna, Rimini and Isernia.